PeelTechnologies/android-typesafe-prefs/README.md

 }
 ```

-In your app build.gradle, add:  `compile "com.github.PeelTechnologies:android-typesafe-prefs:1.0.5"`
+In your app build.gradle, add:  `compile "com.github.PeelTechnologies:android-typesafe-prefs:1.0.6"`

 # User Guide
 PrefsKey can take arbitrarily complex Java object that Gson can serialize/deserialize.
 For example, `PrefsKey<Customer>` may represent a class with nested fields for `Address`, name, phone numbers, etc.

-`SharedPrefs` class uses a file called `"persistent_props"` to store preferences.
+`SharedPrefs` class uses the default preferences file for the context to store properties.
 If you want to use a a different file, specify it during initialization:
 ```
-SharedPrefs.init(context, gson, "my-custom-file-name");
+SharedPrefs.init(context, gson, "my-custom-preferences-file-name");
 ```
 `SharedPrefs` is a static singleton class for `Prefs` with convenience methods named `put` and `get`.
 For non-static access, use the `Prefs` class directly:
 ```